-Encryption and Feminism: We’re Briging The Conversation Online A follow-up to our Mozilla Festival session on Encryption and Feminism: Reimagining Child Safety Without Surveillance.
+Encryption and Feminism: We’re Bringing The Conversation Online A follow-up to our Mozilla Festival session on Encryption and Feminism: Reimagining Child Safety Without Surveillance.

 'Composable Moderation' May Protect Bluesky from Political Pressure Composable moderation decentralizes rule-setting, reducing pressure on any single platform and limiting attempts to “work the refs.”